WindOfMind/ReportReader/Readme.md

 | 1       | Description 1 | 2014-01-01 00:00:00.000 |  Category1   | Person1     |	NULL          |	NULL       | Simple     |
 | 2       | Description 2 | 2013-01-01 00:00:00.000 |  Category2   | Person2     | 141415.942696  |	EUR        | Moderate   |

+Notes:
-Columns "Savings amount" and "Currency" can have missing values denoted as `NULL`.
+- Columns "Savings amount" and "Currency" can have missing values denoted as `NULL`.
-Dates (Start date) should conform to the format `yyyy-mm-dd hh:mm:ss.sss`.
+- Dates (Start date) should conform to the format `yyyy-mm-dd hh:mm:ss.sss`.
-Money (Savings amount) values should be numbers with a point as the decimal separator.
+- Money (Savings amount) values should be numbers with a point as the decimal separator.
-Column "Complexity" has a certain set of values (`Simple, Moderate, Hazardous`).
+- Column "Complexity" has a certain set of values (`Simple, Moderate, Hazardous`).
+- Lines that are empty or start with comment mark # are skipped.

-All column names and `NULL` symbol are __case sensitive__.
+- all column names and `NULL` symbol are __case sensitive__.

 ## How to run unit tests